apitoolkit/apitoolkit-landing/blog/rest-api-workflow/index.md

   - API Management
 ---

+# How Good is Your REST API Workflow?

 ![API Workflow](./api-workflow_png.png)

 As a developer who works with web applications, chances are you have encountered [REST APIs](https://apitoolkit.io/blog/what-are-rest-apis/).
 REST stands for Representational State Transfer, and it is a software architectural style that defines how web services communicate with each other.
 A REST API is an application programming interface that follows the REST principles and allows clients to access and manipulate data on a server.